keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 ### 8.2 Mode Selection Design

-Trusted ZTP is **off by default and must be opted into**.
-At the very start of provisioning, the switch decides which path to take — secure or legacy — and, in one specific setting, may fall back from secure to legacy.
-This has to be exactly right, because a switch that has not opted in must behave just like SONiC does today.
+Trusted ZTP is **disabled by default** and must be explicitly enabled.
+At the start of the provisioning process, the device determines whether to use the **Trusted ZTP** workflow or the existing **legacy ZTP** workflow.
+This decision is critical to ensure that devices that have not opted into Trusted ZTP continue to behave exactly as they do today.

-**Where the choice comes from.** The switch looks for `trusted_mode` in the trust-plane file - bootstrap.json (new switch) or in CONFIG_DB (already-configured switch).
-If it is set nowhere, it is **false**.
-Together with the `enforce` flag, this gives three modes:
+**Determining the Operating Mode,**
+The device reads the `trusted_mode` and `enforce` settings from the trust configuration:

+- `bootstrap.json` during initial onboarding of a factory-fresh device.
+- `CONFIG_DB` on an already provisioned device.

+If `trusted_mode` is not configured, it defaults to **false**.

+Based on the values of trusted_mode and enforce, the device operates in one of three modes.
 | `trusted_mode` | `enforce` | Behaviour |
 |:--------------:|:---------:|:----------|
 | false | — | **Default.** Legacy ZTP only; no change from today. |
 | true | false | **Transition mode.** Try Trusted ZTP first; fall back to legacy ZTP only if the secure path cannot even be started.
 For staged rollout; *not fully secure*. |
 | true | true | **Secure-only.** Legacy option-67/239 discovery and unauthenticated transports are switched off; any missing trust material or failed check stops provisioning.
 Blocks downgrade attacks. |

-The `TRUST_FALLBACK_LEGACY` audit event marks a transition-mode fallback.
 The full start-up decision — including both the default and the transition-mode fallback — is shown below.

 ```mermaid
 %%{init: {'flowchart': {'nodeSpacing': 22, 'rankSpacing': 26}, 'themeVariables': {'fontSize': '12px'}}}%%